jivanyatra/wallabag_database_migration/README.md

 * postgres
 * redis (cache for bulk imports)
 * adminer, a tool to visually confirm/edit your database (useful during debugging, and optional)

+If you want to use it, though, remember to create a [.env modeled off of my example](example.env).

 ```bash
 # assuming new directory
 # give postgres a chance to init